Resources

 Information

-The venerable Arthur Frommer has always been an outspoken producer of useful travel guides, starting with his justly famous "Europe on $5 a Day".
+The venerable Arthur Frommer has always been an outspoken producer of useful travel guides, starting with his justly famous "Europe on USD$5 a Day".
 Now he offers a very worthwhile travel site, with much to be learned from one of the most experienced authors in the business.
 And it's updated daily, catering to the bargain hunter.

-Kaaryn Hendrickson spent a lot of research time (including a study of these pages) prior to her traditional three-month student trek of Europe; she shares those preparations, along with much that she learned along the way, with visitors to her Backpack Europe on a Budget site.
+Kaaryn Hendrickson spent a lot of research time (including a study of these pages) prior to her traditional three-month student trek of Europe; she shares those preparations, along with much that she learned along the way, with visitors to her excellent Backpack Europe on a Budget site.

 Marc Brosius maintains a personal travel site at Perpetual Travel, with a variety of information, notably his Round-the-World Travel Guide.
 Some details of the latter have become a bit dated, but it is still a very worthwhile read.